 I had plans for a productive day.
 Pick up a part to fix a friend's toilet, fix it, head back to my place for a while and read, have a friend over to read with for a while and then head to another friend's birthday party. it was a good plan, both productive and fun.

 Slightly before noon the plan commenced.
 I headed to Canadian Tire to pick up a new toilet flush in my 1993 Chrysler Dynasty.
-While in the checkout line I also decided to buy three tennis balls for a roommate that wanted some to tumble dry something...apparently tennis balls help in this process.
+While in the checkout line I also decided to buy three tennis balls for a roommate that wanted some to tumble dry something...apparent

 Following Canadian Tire I decided that I would go south across the Edmonton River Valley High Level bridge to a little cafe shop called Remedy to pick up a home brewed Chai Tea with soy milk for a friend.